ThomasMBury/deep-early-warnings-pnas/README.md

    where $num_batches is the total number of batches being used.
 This also stacks the labels.csv and groups.csv files, and compresses the folder containing the time series data.

-   The final compressed output comes out at ()GB for the 500-classifier and () GB for the 1500-classifier.
-Both datasets are archived on Zenodo at ().
+   The final compressed output comes out at 5.87GB for the 500-classifier and 5.38GB for the 1500-classifier.
+Both datasets are archived on Zenodo at [https://zenodo.org/record/5527154#.YU9SuGZKhqs](https://zenodo.org/record/5527154#.YU9SuGZKhqs).

 2. **Train the deep learning algorithm**.
 The neural network is then trained.
 This process can be run using